daradib/sidedoor/README.md

 # sidedoor

 sidedoor maintains an SSH connection or tunnel.
+Roughly a poor man's VPN.

 Example use cases: